 Competing Capital Mix

 Imagine a mix of individuals against a management team for each of the below examples.
-With a Competing Values analysis disconnect is identify more clearly and can be managed more effectively.
+With a Competing Values analysis it becomes clear to identify disconnect and then manage towards course alignment.

 Organizations rely on projects to accomplish strategy.
 An organization’s resistance to change is the bait that nimble, flexible, resilient, and hungry market forces and your competition feed on.
 Your customers today are your competition’s customers tomorrow.